 While we wait, we wonder.
 Will the result by the Supreme Court in Andy Warhol Foundation for Visual Arts, Inc. v.
 Goldsmith (“Warhol”) give copiers the right to turn Darth Vader into a choir boy without paying the copier a dime?
 Will sequels, spinoffs and adaptations be available for others to monetize for free?

 Traditionally, trademarks were shortcuts, identifying and distinguished goods in the marketplace in response to a buyer’s needs and self-selected criteria.
-Trademarks have also protected against human frailty by alleviating confusion, imitation, disparagement and misrepresentation….Continue reading Will Artificial Intelligence Place Trademarks On Life Support?
+Trademarks have also protected against human frailty by alleviating confusion, imitation, disparagement and misrepresentation.

-The statute of limitations in copyright litigation appears to be deceptively simple.
-17 U.S.C. § 507(b) states an infringement claim must be “commenced within three years after the claim accrued.”
-But when does a claim accrue: when the infringement is committed or when it is discovered or should…
+17 U.S.C. § 507(b), the copyright litigation statute of limitations appears to be deceptively simple.
+It requires an infringement claim to be “commenced within three years after the claim accrued.”
+But when does a claim accrue: when the infringement is committed, even though you know nothing about it or when it is discovered or should…